mdn/content/files/en-us/web/api/web_authentication_api/attestation_and_assertion/index.md

 When an authenticator registers a new key pair with a service, the authenticator signs the public key with an attestation certificate.
 The attestation certificate is built into the authenticator during manufacturing time and is specific to a device model.
 That is, all "Samsung Galaxy S8" phones, manufactured at a specific time or particular manufacturing run, have the same attestation certificate.

 The attestation is returned through the WebAuthn API as the [AuthenticatorAttestationResponse](/en-US/docs/Web/API/AuthenticatorAttestationResponse).
-The attestation format contains two basic {{jsxref("ArrayBuffer")}}s:
+The attestation format contains two basic {{jsxref("ArrayBuffer")}} objects:

 - **clientDataJSON** - An ArrayBuffer that contains a JSON representation of what the browser saw when being asked to authenticate.
 - [attestationObject](/en-US/docs/Web/API/AuthenticatorAttestationResponse/attestationObject) - Cryptographic attestation that a newly generated keypair was created by that authenticator.
 This contains: